Farr Yacht Design

 Farr Yacht Design, founded by Bruce Farr in Auckland, New Zealand, is a racing yacht design firm based in Annapolis, Maryland, United States.
-The firm is led by Patrick Shaughnessy.
+Today the firm is led by Britton Ward.
 Its yachts measure from 25 ft to 125 ft.
 Farr develops custom and production yachts, including interiors, sails, and hull design.
 Farr uses outside research and development with tank testing and wind tunnels.
 Farr-designed yachts have won and placed well in a broad range of races.